dfunni/piTCx/README.md

 ## Launch Artisan on boot
 Copy `start_artisan.sh` to `/etc/profile.d/` with:

-    sudo cp $HOME/TCx/start_artisan.sh /etc/profile.d/
+    sudo cp $HOME/piTCx/start_artisan.sh /etc/profile.d/

-## Testing TCx on standalone Raspberry Pi
+## Testing piTCx on standalone Raspberry Pi
 1. Ensure Raspberry Pi setup is completed per instructions in Raspberry Pi Setup section.
 2. Open two terminals.
-3. In the first terminal, navigate to the .../TCx/test/ directory and run:
+3. In the first terminal, navigate to the .../piTCx/test/ directory and run:
 ```
 ./start_test.sh
 ```
-4. In the second termial, navigate the the .../TCx/test/ directory and run:
+4. In the second termial, navigate the the .../piTCx/test/ directory and run:
 ```
 ./test.sh
 ```
-to initiate a default test of the full functionality of the TCx software.
+to initiate a default test of the full functionality of the piTCx software.
 Alternately, a single Artisan command can be executed with:
 ```
 ./ArtisonCMD.sh <command> [<value>]